-Furthermore, the Section has successfully acquired of an MRI-based linear accelerator for clinical use, one of the first dozen in the United States – Viewray’s MRIdian® linear accelerator.
-Installation was completed at the end of 2019, with clinical use treating patients beginning in January 2020.
+Furthermore, the Section has acquired an MRI-based linear accelerator for clinical use, one of the first dozen in the United States – Viewray’s MRIdian® linear accelerator.
+Installation was completed at the end of 2019, with clinical use treating patients started in January 2020.
 This new technology represents the very cutting edge of image-based radiation therapy, opening entirely new vistas of research projects and clinical applications for the years ahead.

 Innovative radiobiology applications include Velocity deformable registration and RBE formalism, HBO chambers, Cherenkov imaging of humans, EPR oximetry and dosimetry, and several animal-model technologies (e.g. a research accelerator, a Cs-137 irradiator, an advanced small animal imaging facility, and iron nano-particle therapy).

 Beyond these technological resources, the Section boasts outstanding human capital, both in terms of its core faculty and in terms of its strong affiliations across the Dartmouth campus.
 Research projects and partnerships extend across the basic sciences at the Medical Center and Dartmouth College, into Dartmouth’s Thayer School of Engineering and Tuck School of Business, and as far as the Dartmouth Institute, the university’s health care policy think-tank.